humanmade/authorship/README.md

 ### User design decisions

 Existing plugins that provide guest author functionality make a distinction between a guest author and a real WordPress user.
-A guest author exists only as a taxonomy term, which complicates the UX and creates inconsistencies in the data structure.
+A guest author exists only as a taxonomy term, which complicates the UX and creates inconsistencies and duplication in the data.

 Authorship creates a real WordPress user account for each guest author, and this provides several advantages:

 * Familiar UI and UX - no custom administration screens for managing the details of a guest author differently from a regular user
 * Third party plugins that customise user profile functionality just work
 * Consistent data structure - you only ever deal with `WP_User` objects
+* No need to keep data in sync between a user and their "author" profile
 * Promoting a guest author to a functional user is done just by changing their user role

 ## Team